pubnub/pubnub-mcp-server/resources/sdk_docs/objective-c_message-actions.md

 ```

 Parameters:
-- channel (NSString, required): Channel to retrieve actions from.
+- channel (NSString): Channel to retrieve actions from.
-- start (NSNumber, optional): Start timetoken; return values will be less than start.
+- start (NSNumber): Start timetoken; return values will be less than start.
-- end (NSNumber, optional): End timetoken; return values will be greater than or equal to end.
+- end (NSNumber): End timetoken; return values will be greater than or equal to end.
-- limit (NSUInteger, optional): Number of actions to return.
+- limit (NSUInteger): Number of actions to return.
 - block (PNFetchMessageActionsCompletionBlock): Completion block.

 ### Sample code